WebReflection/CSSPropertyTranslator/README.md

 How
 ---
-You can simply fork or closne the project locally, create a *property-name.js* file inside the [property](https://github.com/WebReflection/CSSPropertyTranslator/tree/master/property) folder and use one ofthese commands to generate the build and test
+You can simply fork or clone the project locally, create a *property-name.js* file inside the [property](https://github.com/WebReflection/CSSPropertyTranslator/tree/master/property) folder and use one ofthese commands to generate the build and test